developmentAC/infomaid/README.md

 ```

 + Check to see if you already have Python installed on your machine before installing a new version.

++ There will be depreciation warning messages from the `Langchain` library when the program is executed.
+These warnings will not prevent functionality of the code.

 + Poetry